wzhudev/reverse-linear-sync-engine/README.md

 2. When `issue.save()` is called, an **`UpdateTransaction`** is created.
 This transaction captures the changes made to the model.
 3. The generated `UpdateTransaction` is then added to a request queue.
 Simultaneously, it is saved into the `__transactions` table in IndexedDB for **persistence**.
 4. The `TransactionQueue` schedules timers (sometimes triggering them immediately) to send queued transactions to the server in **batches**.
 5. Once a batch is successfully processed by the backend, it is removed from the `__transactions` table in IndexedDB.
-Additionally, the Local Storage Engine (LSE) clears the cached batch to free up resources.
+Additionally, the Local Storage Engine (LSE) clears the cached batch.
-6. Finally, the server sends delta batches to all connected clients.
-These delta packets will resolve pending transactions. // TODO: 这里对第六点介绍的不是很准确，需要修改下
+6. Transactions will wait for the delta packets that carries `lastSyncId` to complete.

 Besides `UpdatingTransaction`, there are 4 kinds of transactions and `TransactionQueue` provides corresponding methods to construct them.